-I’ve been working in translation for more than 30 years since graduating with a BA (Hons.) in Modern Languages from Wolverhampton in 1977, although in those days it was known as Wolverhampton Polytechnic.
+I’ve been working in translation for some 45 years since graduating with a BA (Hons.) in Modern Languages from Wolverhampton in 1977, although in those days it was known as Wolverhampton Polytechnic.

 After graduation I worked for 10 years as a (and to my knowledge the only) staff translator for Imperial Tobacco, leaving due to redundancy in 1988.